7 Luxurious Moringa Oil Body Butter Recipes

 • 10 drops frankincense essential oil

-1. Add your avocado butter to a large mixing bowl.
-Using a mixer or immersion blender, whip your butter for about 2 minutes at medium speed until fluffy.
-Your butter should have a soft, cloud-like consistency.
+1. Begin by adding your avocado butter to a large mixing bowl.
+With a mixer or immersion blender, whip the butter for approximately 2 minutes at medium speed until it reaches a fluffy, cloud-like consistency.

-2. Pour in the Moringa oil into the bowl and continue mixing on medium until oil and butter have combined.
-Then add in the tapioca starch and continue mixing for another minute until all three items have been incorporated and the mixture is fluffy and smooth.
+2. Pour the Moringa oil into the bowl and continue mixing at medium speed until the oil and butter have fully combined.
+Next, add the tapioca starch and mix for an additional minute until all three ingredients are thoroughly incorporated, resulting in a fluffy and smooth mixture.

-3. Add in your essential oils.
-Mix once more on low speed until all elements are thoroughly combined, for about 1-2 minutes.
+3. Now, it’s time to add your essential oils.
+Mix once more at low speed until all components are well combined, typically taking about 1-2 minutes.

 Ingredients